Best Walks in the Brecon Beacons | 11 Mapped Hiking Routes for Bannau Brycheiniog - Outdoors Magic

 Pen y Fan is undoubtedly one of the most popular mountains in Wales with walkers in their thousands climbing to the 886m top throughout the seasons to see its spectacular view.
 Due to this popularity, it can at times feel a little crowded, especially when taking the Pont ar Daf route from Storey Arms.
 Our recommended walk, the Pen y Fan Horseshoe, is a big day out but it offers a much quieter, wilder experience of the mountain, while taking in two of the long ridges that run off the summit.

 Will Says: “The Pont ar Daf approach isn’t just busy, it also doesn’t really provide any breathtaking views until just short of the top.
-This, the Pen y Fan Horseshoe route, will take a lot longer and be much more challenging, but you’ll certainly get a better feel for the mountain.”
+This, the Pen y Fan Horseshoe route, will take a lot longer and be much more challenging, but you’ll certainly get a better feel for the mountain.
+Looking for a good pub nearby?
+I recommend the Star Inn at Talybont-on-Usk.”

 Walk 2: Walk Behind A Waterfall